jundalisay/spblist/content/en/bio/principles/part-01/chapter-01.md

 7 siddha -->

-Like anything above the Phyiscal Radiant Layer, these can be triggered by sound of the Aethereal layer.
+Like anything above the Physical Radiant Layer, these can be triggered by sound of the Aethereal layer.

 ## Ways to Detect the 5 Elementals